FrancisIGP/FrancisIGP/README.md

 ### ☕ Status

-  - Learning OOP, Linux Admin, CCNP, and Network+.
+  - Learning OOP, Linux Admin, CCNP, and Network+
-  - Writing articles as a hobby.
+  - Writing articles as a hobby

 ### 💻 Technologies